Novante/Wordiddle/README.md

 # Wordiddly

-Wordiddly is a cheat for the popular game Wordle https://chic-fairy-f1e6a7.netlify.app/
+Wordiddly is a cheat for the popular game Wordle, available at https://chic-fairy-f1e6a7.netlify.app/

 ## How to use